aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

             }
         }

--   To retrieve the selected person from PeopleView we'll use the **InitializeAsync(object navigationData)** method.
-This method is located in the base class of view model and is being executed by navigation service.
+-   To retrieve the selected person from PeopleView, we'll use the **InitializeAsync(object navigationData)** method.
+This method is located in the base class of view-model and is being executed by navigation service.
 You need to cast navigationData to your specified type.
-We'll use the same view model for new person creation.
-So if navigationData is null it means it's a new person.
+We'll use the same view-model for new person creation.
+So if navigationData is null, it means it's a new person.
     Create a private bool property called **IsExistingPerson** for new person or existing person discrimination.
 And add **IsAddPhoneButtonEnabled** to disable AddPhoneNumber button if